Pediatric Emergency Medicine Fellowship - Goals and Objectives

-The major educational goal of the Pediatric Emergency Medicine fellowship is to prepare trainees for a career in pediatric emergency medicine.
-Our objective is to train and develop physicians who, in addition to possessing exceptional clinical skills, will be able to add to this growing field through research, teaching, and administrative capacities.
+We aim to train and develop physicians who, in addition to possessing exceptional clinical skills, will add to this growing field through research, teaching, and administrative.

 This is accomplished by offering a broad clinical experience in our emergency department as well as a variety of required and elective rotations.
-During the first year, the fellow becomes familiar with the ED and its workings and gains clinical skills in the ED and through required rotations in ICU, anesthesia and trauma.
-Responsibilities increase as the fellow progresses through the three years of fellowship training.
-As time progresses, fellows take on roles as preceptors and supervising in the emergency department.
+During the first year, the fellow becomes familiar with the ED and its workings and gains clinical skills outside the ED through required rotations in ICU, anesthesia and adult emergency.
+As the fellow progresses through the three years of fellowship training they take on roles as preceptors and supervisors in the pediatric emergency department.

-Development of teaching skills is another important aspect of the fellowship, and we provide a number of forums in this area.
-In addition to bed-side teaching, didactic lectures to pediatric residents and to the pediatric emergency department are regularly scheduled.
-Fellows are also expected to teach in several other forums including: Pediatric Case of the Week, Pediatric Morning Report, the Pediatric ED Lecture Series, Combined Adult and Pediatric ED Conference and CME courses.
+Development of teaching skills is another important aspect of the fellowship.
+Fellows are also expected to teach medical students, residents and faculty members in several other forums including: Pediatric Case of the Week, the Pediatric ED Lecture Series, Combined Adult and Pediatric ED Conference, at the bedside and in dedicated CME courses.

 Fellows are also expected to identify an administrative area in which they will participate.
 This may involve developing a lecture program for residents, developing guidelines for patient care or becoming a member of a departmental committee.
 Imagination and initiative are welcome in developing your interests.